geph-official/geph/design/api-binder.md

 where the server names are hostnames, and the server public key is encoded in Base64.

-The hex-encoded signature of the entire response, signed with a hard-coded key kept offline, is put in the header `X-Geph-Signature`.
+The hex-encoded signature of the entire response, signed with a hard-coded key ~~kept offline~~, is put in the header `X-Geph-Signature`.
 The signature is required to prevent subversion of the list of exits even when using domain fronting, or even when the binder's TLS private keys are stolen.

 **Note**: the expiry date MUST not be more than 1 month in the future; this mitigates replay attacks.